Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 Everything will change.
 Nothing's permanent.
 Warren Buck

-This quote is true for the School of STEM as Warren Buck moved from Professor to retired Professor Emeritus.
-In June, Warren Buck was recognized for his tireless work for the university and our students as he began his retirement.
-Warren began his long service to UWB as Chancellor and Dean in 1999.
+This quote is true for the School of STEM as Dr. Warren Buck moved from Professor to retired Professor Emeritus.
+In June, Dr. Warren Buck was recognized for his tireless work for the university and our students as he began his retirement.
+Buck began his long service to UWB as Chancellor and Dean in 1999.
 Later he became Chancellor Emeritus and then returned to the classroom full time as a Professor to share his love of science and the beauty of physics.
-Warren was instrumental in making the Physics degree at UWB a reality.
+Buck was instrumental in making the Physics degree at UWB a reality.

 See his History Maker video and read more about him